fodela/BackEnd_notes/APIs.md

 **Elements:**

 - Universal Resource Identifiers (URIs): An example URI is `http://www.example.com/tasks/term=homework.` It has certain components:

   - Scheme: specifies the protocol used to access the resource, HTTP or HTTPS.
 In our example http.
   - Host: specifies the host that holds the resources.
 In our example www.example.com.
   - Path: specifies the specific resource being requested.
 In our example, /tasks.
   - Query: an optional component, the query string provides information the resource can use for some purpose such as a search parameter.
 In our example, /term=homework.

+- Messages: Requests and Responses

+-Status Codes (e.g 404 NOT FOUND): gives us feedback on the request or response.
+Thus was it successful or was there an error.